dominictrier/py_cur_hotfolder-agent/README.md

   - If a file/folder is deleted from IN, it is also removed from the `.processed.json` tracking file.
 - If `ignore_updates` is false:
   - If a file/folder is updated or a new file is added, the whole folder is copied again after the new resting time is up.
-- The `.processed.json` file in each hotfolder's `.config` directory tracks what has been processed and is automatically cleaned up if files/folders are deleted from IN.
+- The `.processed.json` and `.seen.json` files in each hotfolder's `.config` directory track what has been processed and when files/folders were first seen.
+These files are now robustly cleaned up only when the folder is truly empty, preventing repeated log messages and ensuring correct state tracking.

 ## Metadata Feature
 - If `metadata` is `true` and the file is an image (`.jpg`, `.jpeg`, `.png`, `.tif`, `.tiff`):